 Place the pot where the marigold is exposed to at least six hours of sunlight.

-Water the marigold when the top 1 to 2 inches of soil is dry.
+Water the marigold when the top 1 to 2 inches (2.5 to 5 cm.) of soil is dry.
 Water deeply, then let the soil dry before watering again.
 Never allow the soil to remain soggy, as wet conditions invite root rot and other moisture-related diseases.

 Pinch the tips of newly planted marigolds once or twice to encourage bushy plants.
 Deadhead the plants regularly to trigger new blooms.